JackLich10/gamezoneR/README.md

 <!-- badges: end -->

 `gamezoneR` is an R package for working with NCAA Men's Basketball play-by-play data from STATS LLC's [GameZone](http://gamezone.stats.com/).
 The package allows users to scrape team and master schedules as well as play-by-play data with shot locations into a tidy format.
+The main benefit of `gamezoneR` is the volume of shot location data available.
+While ESPN also charts shots, as of March 10th 2021, ESPN has charted approximately 70,000 shots while STATS LLC has charted over 170,000 from the 2020-21 college basketball season alone!

 ## Installation